2015 UH Mānoa Awards

 Each year, the Chancellor recognizes the leadership and service of UH Mānoa faculty, staff, and students committed to enhancing the University’s mission of excellence.

-The 2015 Awards ceremony were held on May 5 at 4:00 p.m. in the Kennedy Theatre auditorium.
+The 2015 Awards ceremony was held on May 5, 2015 in the Kennedy Theatre auditorium.
 You can watch the ceremony on UH Mānoa’s YouTube channel.

 - Regents’ Medal for Excellence in Teaching

 - Frances Davis Award for Excellence in Undergraduate Teaching

 - Frances Davis Award for Excellence in Undergraduate Teaching for a Graduate Assistant

 - Robert W. Clopton Award for Distinguished Service to the Community

 - Chancellor’s Citation for Meritorious Teaching